greg-raven/Uncommon-Sense/_posts/2015-03-23-honesty-in-office-is-paramount.md

 ---
-title: 'Honesty in office is paramount'
+title: "Honesty in office is paramount"
 layout: post
 categories:
 - morals